getsentry/sentry-kafka-schemas/README.md

 You need to re-run `make build` to update types -- they do not automatically change with schema changes even if you install this package in development mode.

+To stop using a development version of this repo in whichever service you're working on, you can reinstall Python dependencies in that repo.
+Most likely the command is `make install-py-dev`.